gabek/node-internet-radio/README.md

   console.log(station);
 }, internetradio.StreamSource.SHOUTCAST_V1);
 ```

-## Radionomy Support
-Because Radionomy begins an ad each time you connect directly to the audio stream you'll never know what is actually playing.
-Because of this the option of Radionomy.com scraping to get the track name has been added.
-This is likely to break in the future any time
-Radionomy updates their web site.

 ## Server headers
 If you are interested in the server headers instead of just the now-playing information use **StreamSource.STREAM** and you'll get the server headers from the stream.